Pre-Design & Schematic Drawings

 In the Pre-Design phase, we begin to gather information.
 This is where we listen to our Clients’ vision, needs, and desires to explore all potentials of the project.

 - Site visits

 - Programming: Making lists of spaces, sizes, qualities, wants and needs

 Think of Pre-Design as laying the foundation of the entire design process.
 It’s where we set the starting point so we can get creative.

 Schematic Design is where we create a variety of approaches and options.
-We do a lot of brainstorming and work through many iterations en-route to the recommended design solution.
-This phase is where we work with our clients to set the look, the feel, and the layout of the project.
+We do a lot of brainstorming and work through many iterations en-route to our recommended final design solutions.
+The Schematic Drawing phase where we work with our clients to set the look, the feel, and the layout of the project.

-During this phase, we do not get caught up in the details, but to look at the overall structure and organization of spaces.
+During this phase, we do not get caught up with to many details, but to look at the overall structure and organization of spaces.
 We’re after a unique style and design intent, gathered from communication the Client.
 We use a variety of media and design tools to experiment with different design ideas.
 2D computer modeling to sharing ideas, and to help us see how a design idea looks and functions.

 We experiment with different ideas internally, and share the ones that work the best.
 We often present a few different concepts and work with our clients to whittle those ideas down until we develop a concept that everyone agrees is the best solution to the given design challenges.